$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 \subsection{Some preliminaries.}

 Before constructing the desired retraction, we need to put the set in a nice position.
-For this purpose, we will need yet another result whose proof may be found in \cite{v1} as well.
-This is a consequence of the preparation theorem \cite{p}, \cite{ds}.
-We denote by $\pi_n:\R^{n} \to \R^{n-1}$ the orthogonal projection onto $\R^{n-1}$.
+For this purpose, we will need yet another result whose proof may be found in \cite{v1} as well (Proposition \ref{lem function eq aux distances} below).
+It is a consequence of the preparation theorem \cite{p}, \cite{lr}, \cite{ds}.

+Basically, this proposition says that distance functions (i.e. functions of type $x \mapsto d(x,W)$, $W \subset \R^n$) may be used as a "basis of valuations", in the sense that every (globally subanalytic) nonnegative function may be compared (up to constants) to a product of powers of distance functions (after a partition).

+We recall that, except the differential forms, all the sets and functions of this paper are assumed to be globally subanalytic.

-\begin{pro} Let $X$ be a closed set and let $\xi : X \rightarrow \R$ be a nonnegative function.
+\begin{pro} Let $X\subset \R^n$ and let $\xi : X \rightarrow \R$ be a nonnegative function.
 There exists a finite partition of $X$ such that over each element of this partition the function $\xi$ is $\eqr$ to a product of powers of distances to subsets of $X$. \end{pro}

-We now would like to make two observations will be useful in the proof of the next lemma.